influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/histogramquantile.md

 then the other finite bound is used and no interpolation is performed.

 The output table has the same group key as the input table.
-The function returns the value of the desired quantile from the histogram in the `_value` column and drops all columns not part of the group key.
+The function returns the value of the specified quantile from the histogram in the `_value` column and drops all columns not part of the group key.

 _**Function type:** Aggregate_